particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 You should typically start with a product.
 You'll eventually need one to scale, and it makes it easier to group devices.

-This demo requires a product, and you should create a new one just for this demo.
-Each product can only have a single device platform, so you must select that first.
+This demo requires a product, and each product can only have a single device platform, so you must select that first.

 {{> webhook-demo-select-product}}